chenwei-zhang/chenweizhang.github.io/_pages/about.md

 Welcome!
 I am a Ph.D. student in the [Department of Computer Science](https://www.cs.ubc.ca) at the [University of British Columbia](https://www.ubc.ca) under the supervision of Prof. [Anne Condon](https://www.cs.ubc.ca/~condon/).
 I am also affiliated with the [Algorithm Lab (Beta Lab)](https://www.cs.ubc.ca/labs/beta/).
 I obtained my MSc's degree under the supervision of Prof. [Pavle Radovanovic](http://pavlegroup.uwaterloo.ca/) from the [University of Waterloo](https://uwaterloo.ca) in 2021, where my research focused on the localized surface plasmon resonance in semiconductor nanocrystals and diluted magnetic semiconductors.
 I earned a dual Bachelor's degree from the University of Waterloo and [Beijing Jiaotong University (China)](http://en.njtu.edu.cn) in 2018.

-<b>Research Interests</b>: My research interests lie in machine and deep learning, bioinformatics, and data science, especially predicting DNA kinetics with computational algorithms.
-And I am broadly interested in interdisciplinary study.
+<b>Research Interests</b>: My research interests lie in machine and deep learning, graph embedding, and bioinformatics.
+Specifically, I am interested in visualizing state and path spaces of DNA reactions and predicting DNA kinetics with deep learning approaches.
+Additionally, I am broadly interested in interdisciplinary study.

-<b>Teaching Experience</b>: I have been a teaching assistant in the course CPSC 322 at UBC and CHEM 120L, CHEM 123L, and CHE 102 at UWaterloo.
-I will TA CPSC 330 in winter 2022 at UBC.
+<b>Teaching Experience</b>: I have been an experienced teaching assistant in ML and AI courses: CPSC 340/330/322 at UBC, and chemistry courses: CHEM 120L/123L, CHE 102 at UWaterloo.

-<b>Besides Academics</b>: I enjoy photographing, travelling, reading, and working out in the gym.
+<b>Besides Academics</b>: I enjoy photographing, travelling, reading, playing basketball, and working out in the gym.

 <b>E-Mail</b>: cwzhang [at] cs [dot] ubc [dot] ca